takers1124/BioStimulantWebTool/README.md

     - Counties.csv - Lookup csv table for county/map based selection specific recommendations.
 3. www folder containing any images to be displayed

-## How to create the web app
+## How to create the web app - you will need a github account, a shinyapp account, and RStudio

 ### First create a github repo and clone it to your local drive.
-####  Note: There are several ways to set up a github repository.
+####  Note: There are several ways to clone a github repository.
 This is one way that this can be done
+1. Create or open a github account at https://github.com/
-1. Add the above components to a github directory
+2. Add the above components to a github directory
-2. Open RStudio and set up a new project (File -> New Project)
+3. Open RStudio and set up a new project (File -> New Project)
-3. Select Version Control then Git and add your github URL and a project name. **Remember that the project name will be part of the URL of the web app you publish.
+4. Select Version Control then Git and add your github URL and a project name. **Remember that the project name will be part of the URL of the web app you publish.
-4. Select a location on your local drive where the repo will be cloned
+5. Select a location on your local drive where the repo will be cloned
-5. Click Create Project.
+6. Click Create Project.
 This will clone all the data from your github repo (except those listed in .gitignore file) then it will open your new RStudio Project

 ### Now test the app.R file then publish it online